Everything You Need To Know About Engine Oil

 1) Oil Type:

 Anyone who has a car, whether a brand-new or high-mileage one, went through the process of making a decision on what is type of oil engine they need: mineral or synthetic.
 So, every driver has to know the distinction between those and choose wisely.

-To put it in short, mineral oil is a part of an oil refining process that comes from the ground.
+To put it in short, mineral oil is part of an oil refining process that comes from the ground.
 This oil type is less expensive than synthetic oil and has been around pretty much as long as cars have been around.

 Unlike mineral oil, synthetics one is more expensive, due to the chemical engineering included in creating them.
 Often, this oil type has more added ingredients to help the oil keep longer and cleaner.
 They also still have the mineral oil as a base but are engineered to provide for more miles to be driven between oil changes.
 It is also more reliable in terms of higher and lower temperature changes.

 This is important to know because, colder starts usually require thinner oil at first, and correspondingly warm engine types need comparable thick oil not to disappear when the engine turns warner.

-3) Changing the Oil: For each driver, it has to be extremely important to know the process and time intervals of changing the oil, mainly because so many things are dependant on that.
-For a long time, the commonly accepted rule for the oil changing process was that it has to be changed every 3,000 miles (4,828 kilometers) or 3 months, depending on which comes first.
+For each driver, it has to be extremely important to know the process and time intervals of changing the oil, mainly because so many things are dependent on that.
+For a long time, the commonly accepted rule for the oil changing process was that it has to be changed every 3,000 miles (4,828 kilometres) or 3 months, depending on which comes first.
 Sounds pretty easy, right?

 3,338 total views, 2 views today